 Incredible natural beauty, and remarkable wildlife viewing combine to awe visitors to this UNESCO World Heritage Site on the border of Zimbabwe and Zambia, where the Zambezi River drops more than 100m into the Batoka Gorge to form Victoria Falls.
 At 1.7km wide, it is the largest curtain of falling water in the world, and is often referred to as “Mosi-oa-Tunya” or the Smoke that Thunders.

-The new international airport at Victoria Falls will make the destination increasingly accessible from around the globe, and a natural jump-off point to explore the region, which is the richest wildlife real estate on the planet.
+The international airport at Victoria Falls will is making the destination increasingly accessible from around the globe, and a natural jump-off point to explore the KAZA (Kavango Zambezi Transfrontier Conservation Area) region, which is the richest wildlife real estate on the planet.

 Airlines flying into Victoria Falls are: